 Yes.
 If a taxpayer receives an assessment finding deficiency in tax as a result of the tax audit by the competent reginal taxation bureau or the district tax office, and if the taxpayer wants to dispute it, the taxpayer can file, within 3 months from the assessment, either (i) a request for reconsideration with the National Tax Tribunal, or (ii) a request for reinvestigation with the district tax office or the reginal taxation bureau that rendered the subject assessment.
 The first choice should be common in practice.
 The National Tax Tribunal is a quasi-judicial body that reviews the legality and appropriateness of tax assessments, which is claimed to be independent from the tax authority but is technically within the administrative organ of the tax authority.

-The review of the National Tax Tribunal generally takes a year.
+The review of the National Tax Tribunal generally takes up to one year.
 If it renders a decision in favor of the taxpayer, the tax authority cannot appeal and the decision is final.
 If it renders a decision against the taxpayer, the taxpayer can file a lawsuit requesting cancellation of the assessment, with the district court having jurisdiction over the case, within 6 months from the decision of the National Tax Tribunal.
 The review of the district court generally takes 1.5 to 2.5 years.
 If either the taxpayer or the government loses the case, it can appeal up to the high court, where the review would generally take six months to 1.5 years.
 If either the taxpayer or the government loses the case at a high court, it can further appeal up to the Supreme Court, however, the appealing party has to obtain a writ of certiorari to have substantive review of the Supreme Court; otherwise the appeal is dismissed without considering merits.
 The review of the Supreme Court, including its review of whether a writ of certiorari should be given, generally takes 1.5 to 3 or more years.
-These district and high courts as well as the Supreme Court are not a special court for tax or administrative cases, but is an ordinary court that handles civil and criminal matters along with tax cases.
+These district and high courts as well as the Supreme Court are not a special court for tax or administrative cases, but are an ordinary court that handles civil and criminal matters along with tax cases.
 In judicial proceedings in courts, an appeal by the government is not prohibited.